Planning the website structure gives the client the best possible launchpad for success.

 When I start a new website project, I like to identify the keyword search terms that are the easiest to rank for.

-This will give the client the best opportunity to rank in Google and get organic search traffic.
+This will give the client the best opportunity to rank in Google and earn organic search traffic.

 It is not wise to use the most popular search terms when you are planning a new website.